-The Electra project consists of four strategically located concession applications – the Electra, Agua Fria, Tule and Tecolote concession areas – in Sonora, Mexico, held by Canadian-based Alix Resources Corp. (‘Alix’).
+The Electra project consists of three strategically located exploration properties in Sonora, Mexico held by Canadian-based Infinite Lithium Corporation (‘Infinite’).
+Formerly Alix Resources Corporation, Infinite announced that, effective as of 6 December 2017, it had changed its name to better reflect its focused business strategy.
 Lithium Australia NL (‘LIT’) has the right to earn up to a 65% interest in the project and currently holds a majority interest of 54%.

 Lithium-bearing clays are hosted in several stratiform near flat-lying sedimentary clay units with an average individual thickness of 20 to 40 metres (‘m’).
 Exploration using mapping, trenching and sampling has focused on near-surface occurrences of the mineralised units.